mrWallaceMadeira/Mod1Schedule/README.md

 :round_pushpin:&nbsp; What is listed as homework is to be done _before_ class on the specified day

 ###### Week 1
-date | homework | classwork
+- No labs this week, just getting set up date | homework | classwork
 ---- | ------ | ---------
 w 9/2 | [:paperclip: git setup](https://github.com/mrWallaceMadeira/lesson1) entry ticket 1 | how to use git